GitHub Actions cache: dependencies, keys, and cache hits

 Why it matters

 Reinstalling dependencies from scratch wastes minutes on every job, and the waste multiplies across every matrix leg and shard.
 The one caveat to size honestly: caching only helps runs whose lockfile is unchanged (most PRs, re-runs, and dependabot bumps aside), so measure your real cache-hit rate rather than assuming every run benefits.
+Building Docker images in the same pipeline?
+Layer caching is the container-side analog, covered in Docker builds in GitHub Actions.

 When to use